Millions of us are unwittingly leaving ourselves vulnerable to scams, as revealed by a YouGov polling. The poll found that:

 Provide banking services through any mobile apps other than the bank's official apps

-Anthony Browne, the Chief Executive of the BBA had the following to say about the new campaign: "Being defrauded is a devastating experience for anyone which is why we are launching this campaign.
+Anthony Browne, the Chief Executive of the BBA had the following to say about the campaign: "Being defrauded is a devastating experience for anyone which is why we are launching this campaign.
 The more people know about fraud, the less likely they are to become victims.

 "Our Know Fraud, No Fraud campaign will help you spot some of the tactics used by scammers.
 Your bank would never send someone to your home to collect your cash or ask you to transfer funds to a new account."